prebhdevsingh/kaf-familycamp/content/faqs.md

       management - managing the Khalsa Foundation shop setup during KFR;
       Activities - planning and delivering activities for all delegates - these are all just to name a few!"
+  - question: I own a business, am I able to put up a stall at KFR?
+    answer: No, we do not allow anyone to sell products or goods at KFR other than Khalsa Foundation or our affiliated charity partners.
+  - question: How do I become an affiliated partner of Khalsa Foundation?
+    answer: If you are a registered charity, get in touch on projects we can collaborate on and we will look to build a workshop relationship with you.
+  - question: My business is Sikhi based, would it be okay for me to sell my products at KFR?
+    answer: "No, we do not allow anyone to sell products or goods at KFR other than Khalsa Foundation or our affiliated charity partners.
+If you have Sikhi based products, then get in touch and we can discuss whether Khalsa Foundation may be able to sell them on your behalf. "
 ---